Am I, or someone I love, at risk of developing an eating disorder?

 Body image issues that may lead to eating disorders also include teasing or outright bullying related to size, buying into the belief that there is an ideal body type, and receiving and believing the message that good people are thin.

 If you recognize these risk factors in yourself or someone you love, reach out for guidance.
-You can give us a call today at 804-415-7603 or complete our contact form to connect with us.
+Find the location nearest you today.